Dietrich Bonhoeffer’s life and ethics

 Bonhoeffer argued that the Church preaches ‘cheap grace’ as they suggest believers don’t really have to do anything particularly difficult to receive grace.
 E.g the Catholic Church merely says you have to confess your sins to a priest and then you’ll be forgiven and receive salvation.
 However, Bonhoeffer argued that ‘costly grace’ was the true grace and it requires us to truly suffer and sacrifice like Jesus did.
 Mark 8:34-35 ‘Whoever wants to be my disciple must deny themselves and take up their cross and follow me’.
 This suggests that costly action is required for true discipleship.

 The parable of the good Samaritan also backs up Bonhoeffer’s view.
-Jesus criticised the Pharisees who know and follow the moral laws but were full of immoral thoughts and refused to help an injured Jew.
+Jesus was asked by a lawyer (probably a Pharisee) who was their neighbour.
+Pharisees tended to only view those in agreement with them as their neighbour.
+Samaritans were looked down on by most Jews at that time.
+Jesus told the story of the good samaritan who stopped to help an injured Jew, indicating that was the neighbourly thing to do.
 The good Samaritan performed the good action of helping.
-Even though the Pharisee technically broke no law, the cheap grace of their legalistic approach to the bible and inner corruption caused them to fail to act according to God’s will which was the costly grace of putting aside cultural barriers and having faith in loving their neighbour.
+Even though the Levite or Pharisee would technically brake no law for not helping, the cheap grace of their legalistic approach to the bible and inner corruption caused them to fail to act according to God’s will which was the costly grace of putting aside cultural barriers and having faith in loving their neighbour.

 The sacrifice of discipleship is irrelevant today.
 Arguably Bonhoeffer’s emphasis on suffering made more sense in his time where he was resisting Nazi rule.
 We live in times of relative peace and security and thus suffering isn’t as required.